espy/hoodie-plugin-tutorial/README.md

 Essentially a boilerplate container for the actual backend component code.
 Again, we're passing the hoodie object so we can use the API inside the component.

-    hoodie.task.on('add:direct-message', handleNewMessage);
+    hoodie.task.on('directmessage:add', handleNewMessage);

-Remember when we did `hoodie.task.start('direct-message', messageData)` in the frontend component?
-This is the corresponding part of the backend, listening to the event emitted by the `task.start()`.
+Remember when we did `hoodie.task('directmessage').add` in the frontend component?
+This is the corresponding part of the backend, listening to the event emitted by the `task.('directmessage').add`.
 We call `handleNewMessage()` when it gets fired:

     function handleNewMessage(originDb, message) {